biocoderh/mediaflow/README.md

 This KDE Plasma 5 applet let you see information about power management inhibition and media sources through mpris2.
 Also:

  - Auto pause feature (can be disabled): automatically pausing previous media player when another started playing.
+ - Auto resume feature (can be disabled): automatically resume previous media player (which auto paused).
  - Spotify inhibition: preventing sleep when spotify is playing.

 ![Screenshot](screenshot.png)